nabil828/comp4537-f22/Labs/Lab 3 - RESTful API server/readme.md

 2- Create five *requests*
 ![](https://cdn.discordapp.com/attachments/1017862173881544775/1022030105154945036/unknown.png)
-Here is the names, types, and attributes of these *requests*
+Here are the names, types, and attributes of these *requests*
 ```json
 {
   "collectionName": "Unicorns",